 How Fertility Tests Work and What You Need to Know

-Difficulties conceiving are not uncommon and will affect up to 1 in 6 couples trying for a family. infertility is medically defined as the inability to naturally conceive a child after 12 months of regular, unprotected intercourse.
-Up until that point, your doctors will most likely encourage you to just keep trying, since it can take up to a year for even healthy, young couples to get pregnant.
+Difficulties conceiving are not uncommon and will affect up to 1 in 6 couples trying for a family (NIH).
+Infertility is medically defined as the inability to naturally conceive a child after 12 months of regular, unprotected intercourse.
+Up until that point, your doctors will most likely encourage you to keep trying, since it can take up to a year for even healthy, young couples to get pregnant.
+(Baby Center)

 There are two types of infertility: primary and secondary.

-There are certain lifestyle choices like heavy drinking, smoking, and recreational drugs that can affect one’s fertility.
+There are certain lifestyle choices like heavy drinking, smoking, and recreational drugs that can affect one’s fertility (Health).
 Stress can also play heavily into your chances of successful conception.
 The stress hormone cortisol can reduce the amount of testosterone in your body, thus reducing the amount of sperm you produce.

-There are also fertility disorders like disordered ovulation and low sperm counts that will affect your chances of becoming pregnant.
+There are also fertility disorders like disordered ovulation and low sperm counts that will affect your chances of becoming pregnant (Mayo Clinic).

-For women, they are most fertile between the age of 20 and 24.
+Women are most fertile between the ages of 20 and 24.
 Once a woman reaches 32, her chances of becoming pregnant start to decline.
-From the age of 40, those chances are reduced by half.
-While it is not the number of eggs that affect a woman’s ability to reproduce, but the quality and age of the eggs that determine whether or not they will produce a viable pregnancy.
+From age 40, those chances are reduced by half (Very Well Family).
+It is not the number of eggs that affect a woman’s ability to reproduce, but the quality and age of the eggs that determine whether or not they will produce a viable pregnancy.

-For men, sperm quality and count do decrease as they age, but not with the same rate as women.
+For men, sperm quality and count do decrease as they age, but not at the same rate as women.
 However, low sperm counts can make reproducing difficult and, sometimes, impossible.

-If you are found to have low fertility, you can discuss your options with specialists like those at MCRM, who have a proven track record of helping couples find what is causing their infertility and for helping them start their family through a variety of options.
+If you are found to have low fertility, you can discuss your options with specialists who have a proven track record of helping couples find what is causing their infertility and for helping them start their family through a variety of options.